veragluscevic/veragluscevic.github.io/gluscevic.markdown

 ---
 ![universe]({{veragluscevic.github.io}}/dm.png){:width="1000" height="100"}

 If you are a USC undergraduate student interested the work we do email me at <b>vera.gluscevic@usc.edu</b>.
-If you are looking for a posdoc postion email me at <b>vera.gluscevic@usc.edu</b>.
+If you are looking for a posdoc position email me at <b>vera.gluscevic@usc.edu</b>.
 I particularly encourage applications from postdocs and students committed to advocacy for diversity and inclusion in physics.
 At this time I am not accepting high school students.